Gela-S3/requirement-analysis/README.md

 Security: Customer data, including names and contact information, must be encrypted and protected against unauthorized access.

 Reliability: The system must have a 99.9% uptime and be available 24/7 for customers to make reservations.

+Use Case Diagrams
+Use Case Diagrams are a powerful tool in Unified Modeling Language (UML) for visualizing the functionality of a system from the perspective of its users.
+They illustrate the relationships between actors (users or other systems) and the use cases (the specific functions or services the system provides).

+Benefits of Use Case Diagrams:

+High-Level View: They provide a simple, high-level overview of a system's functionality, making it easy for both technical and non-technical stakeholders to understand its scope.

+Defines Boundaries: They clearly define the boundaries of the system and what it is intended to do.

+Identifies Actors: They help identify all the different types of users and external systems that will interact with the software.

+Example Use Case Diagram for the Restaurant Booking System Below is a representation of the use case diagram for the restaurant booking system, illustrating the key actors and their interactions with the system's functions.

+Actors:

+Customer: An individual who wants to make a booking.

+Restaurant Staff: An employee who manages bookings and tables.

+System (external): Represents an external service, such as an SMS or email service, that the system interacts with.

+Use Cases:

+Search for Tables

+Make a Booking

+Receive Confirmation

+View Bookings

+Manage Bookings (create/edit/cancel)